chung-leong/react-seq/examples/wordpress/README.md

   }
 ```

-The generator function iterates through the generator it's been given, receiving each time an synchronous
+The generator function iterates through the generator it's been given, receiving each time a synchronous
 iterator.
 It iterates through that, extracting the ids of the related objects in accordance to `field`.
 It checks
-to see which ones haven't yet been fetched and fetch them, yielding finally as before, an array iterator.
+to see which ones haven't yet been fetched and fetch them, yielding finally an array iterator.

-Explaining why here too we're creating the generator with an inner function is a bit trickier.
+Explaining why here too we're creating the generator with an inner function is a bit tricky.
 We have to digress
-for a moment and look at the subtle difference of generator functions from normal functions.
+for a moment and look at how generator functions are subtly different from normal functions.

 ## Generator functions vs normal functions